Deer Spirit Animal

 There is the myth of the goddess Artemis, huntress and protector of animals.
 Artemis was in a pond washing naked and swimming with her similarly unclothed nymphs one day.

 A straying hunter came upon them and gawked at the site.
 In her anger, Artemis turned him to a stag and called his own hunting dogs upon him.
 He was killed by his own hunting party.
 Artemis was a virgin goddess and this tale reminds us of the importance of guarding our own innocence.
-Innocence and purity are at the heart of deer medicine.
+Innocence and purity are at the heart of deer spirit animal.

 Meaning of White Deer